openpmix/openpmix/docs/quickstart.rst

 Note that there are many, many configuration options to the ``./configure`` step.
-Some of them may be needed for your particular environmnet; see below for desciptions of the options available.
+Some of them may be needed for your particular environment; see below for descriptions of the options available.

 If your installation prefix path is not writable by a regular user, you may need to use ``sudo`` or ``su`` to run the ``make install``